nxp-imx/imx-smw/Documentations/user_manual/source/capabilities/symmetric_encryption.rst

    +--------------+------------------------+----------------+---------+---------+----------+

 (1) ELE multi-part encryption and decryption operations not supported on the i.MX8ULP, i.MX93 and i.MX91 platforms.
+(2) ELA hardware acceleration is supported on i.MX943 and i.MX952 platforms when using plaintext key buffers.

 .. table:: Symmetric Encryption APIs
    :name: table_sym_enc_apis